 Create and use a What if parameter to visualize variables in Power BI Desktop

-Starting with the August 2017 release of Power BI Desktop, you can create What if variables for your reports, interact with the variable as a slicer, and thereby visualize and quantify different key values in your reports.
+Starting with the August 2018 release of Power BI Desktop, you can create What if variables for your reports, interact with the variable as a slicer, and visualize and quantify different key values in your reports.

 The What if parameter is on the Modeling tab in Power BI Desktop.
 When you select it, a dialog appears where you can configure the parameter.

 Creating a What if parameter

 To create a What if parameter, select the What if button from the Modeling tab in Power BI Desktop.
 In the following image, we've created a parameter called Discount percentage and set its data type to Decimal number.
 The Minimum value is zero, the Maximum is 0.50 (fifty percent).
 We've also set the Increment to 0.05, or five percent.
 That's how much the parameter will adjust when interacted with in a report.

 For decimal numbers, make sure you precede it with a zero, as in 0.50 versus just .50.
 Otherwise, the number won't validate and the OK button will not be selectable.

 For your convenience, the Add slicer to this page checkbox automatically puts a slicer with your What if parameter onto the current report page.

 In addition to creating the parameter, creating a What if parameter also creates a measure, which you can use to visualize the current value of the What if parameter.

 It's important and useful to note that once you create a What if parameter, both the parameter and the measure become part of your model.
 So, they're available throughout the report and can be used on other report pages.
 And, since they're part of the model, you can delete the slicer from the report page, or if you want it back, just grab the What if parameter from the Fields list and drag it onto the canvas (then change the visual to a slicer) to easily get the parameter back into your report.

 Using a What if parameter